-These are just a few of the brewery options you can visit in the Philadelphia area.
+These are just a few of the top craft breweries in Philadelphia to visit.
 You’ll find many more listed by location on VisitPhilly.com, along with opening hours and visitor information.

 Like this post?
 Share it by pinning this image on your Pinterest board! 🙂

 Laura Lynch, creator and writer of Savored Journeys, is an avid world traveler, certified wine expert, and international food specialist.
 She has written about travel and food for over 20 years and has visited 70+ countries.